 Beach living will never get old as more people have access to travel now.
 More and more interior design projects key on this fact.
 One perfect example is the Sand House in Porto Segura, Brazil.

 There is little division between the rooms which gives the space a sense of airiness.
 The main focus of this project was to play with natural elements already present in a beach setting.
-Think lights, shadows, the ocean, nature.
+Think lights, shadows, the ocean, and nature.
 When you have all this beauty all around you, there is little need to compensate with modern or ostentatious furniture.

 Which of these interior design projects is your favorite?
 Share your thoughts in the comments below.
 Or check out Insanely Intelligent Remodeling Ideas For Your New Home.